Paula Martin, President

 Julie worked at the Anchorage Convention & Visitors Bureau for 31 years and retired as a Vice President at the start of the pandemic.
 But she soon found that retired life was not for her and is now the Development Director at Girl Scouts of Alaska.

-Julie is married (42 years), has one son, a daughter-in-law, and one incredible 3 year old grandson.
+Julie is married (43 years), has one son, a daughter-in-law, and an incredible 4 year old grandson and a very curious1 year old granddaughter.

 Erin Coughlin Hollowell, Executive Director

 Erin Coughlin Hollowell is a poet and writer who lives at the end of the road in Alaska.
 Boreal Books published her full-length poetry collections Pause, Traveler (2013) and Every Atom (2018).
+Her third collection Corvus and Crater was published by Salmon Poetry in 2023.
 She has been awarded two Rasmuson Foundation Fellowships, a Connie Boochever Award, and an Alaska Literary Award.
 She was appointed full-time executive director of Storyknife in 2018.

 .